smithlabcode/preseq/README.md

 We released an R package called [preseqR](http://cran.r-project.org/web/packages/preseqR/index.html) along with preseq.
-It makes preseq available in the R statistical environment.
-The submodule preseqR contains all required source code to build the R package.
+This makes most of the preseq functionality available in the R statistical environment, and includes some new functionality.
+The preseqR directory contains all required source code to build this R package.

 CONTACT INFORMATION:
 ========================================================================
+Andrew D. Smith
+andrewds@usc.edu

 Timothy Daley
 tdaley@stanford.edu

 http://smithlabresearch.org

 HISTORY
 ========================================================================
-preseq was originally developed by Timothy Daley and Andrew Smith at the University of Southern California.
+Preseq was originally developed by Timothy Daley and Andrew D. Smith at University of Southern California.

 LICENSE
 ========================================================================
-The preseq software for estimating complexity Copyright (C) 2014-2019 Timothy Daley and Andrew D Smith and Chao Deng and the University of Southern California
+The preseq software for estimating complexity Copyright (C) 2014-2020 Timothy Daley and Andrew D Smith and Chao Deng and the University of Southern California

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by